Covington scores 21 as Timberwolves romp past Spurs 128-89

-MINNEAPOLIS (AP) - Robert Covington scored 21 points, Karl-Anthony Towns and Derrick Rose each had 16 and the Minnesota Timberwolves shut down the San Antonio Spurs for a 128-89 victory on Wednesday night.
+Covington scored 21 points, Karl-Anthony Towns and Derrick Rose each had 16 and the Timberwolves shut down the Spurs for a 128-89 victory.

+"It's big time when you get a team like that and play an organization like that, and we come out and play defense the way we did," Towns said.
+"It's a wonderful sight and it shows the hard work we're putting in day-in and day-out."

 Minnesota (11-11) earned its fourth straight win to get to .500 for the first time since Oct.
 31. Taj Gibson scored 13 points, and rookie Josh Okogie made three 3-pointers on his way to 12 points.